InnovateForVegas/doc-org-howtos/doc/en/specs-v-docs.md

 Not really.
 As with the scientific method, our hypothesis might lead to failure.
 However, failure is simple more data to feed back into our methods.
 We can always adjust our overview with additional and update specifications, and we can refer to any issues and discussions (in the GitHub scheme of things) built up along the way, on which to base our updated hypothesis.
 Normally technology projects at our scale will simply roll through the iterative process, with the parts of the project that are not working either dropped completely or altered to fit better.
 This is the nature of fixing bugs and releasing new versions.
 For non-technology projects, the same still holds, though sometimes the iteration and improvement process is different; if a logo or other visualization is not clear, for example, it may need to be revisited and changed, but one does not simply release a new version and call it a day.

 At any given time, our project overview should reflect what we would like the project to be, what we would like for it to do, and in general, indicate what its outcomes *should* be.
+As we experiment with our [Volunteer Agile](agile.md) workflow, we will find that our Overviews will be much more useful if they are adaptive and flexible as we collaborate and capture feedback from our customers, and our peers.

 ## Authoritative Documentation